 Our faculty are in-house 24/7, which offers fellows autonomy and guidance.
 They are dedicated to teaching and fellows’ success, taking active roles in clinical and didactic education.
 Fellows regularly have one-on-one interactions with attendings to support their academic and professional development through mentoring, bedside teaching, and lectures.

 Our fellows experience a well-rounded patient base and treat a variety of patient needs.
 Based on our program size, the degree of fellow involvement in each case is exceptional, with the opportunity to lead rounds, perform procedures, and field questions.

 Our PICU and PCICU share space and attendings.
 While on in-house call, fellows tend to all patients, affording them far more experience with cardiac management than in larger settings.

-Within the requirements of the program, we can modify fellow training to accommodate individualized needs and strengths, as well as hone learning to support a fellow’s specific professional interest.
+Within the requirements of the Pediatric Critical Care Fellowship Program, we can modify fellow training to accommodate individualized needs and strengths, as well as hone learning to support a fellow’s specific professional interest.

 Well-Balanced Call Schedule

 Our fellows’ schedule for in-house call totals 180 shifts (30 months x 6 calls/month) over a typical 3 year training period.
 This is one night per week and two weekend days per month.